 There are several reasons people want to plan for the future costs and burdens of aging in place before they retire.
 Sure, asset protection and access to quality care options are fundamental.
 However, it comes down to family.

-Use this time during Long-Term Care Awareness Month and do your research and tax action.
-Premiums are much less expensive when you are younger and enjoy good health.
-Several tax incentives may apply to you as well.
+Use this time during Long-Term Care Awareness Month and do your research and take advantage of potential tax benefits.

 About the Author